prasshantg/CarND-Capstone/Reflection.md

     * process_traffic_lights(self)

 #### 1.3 Traffic Light Classification:
 Traffic light detection takes a captured image as input and produces the bounding boxes as the output to be fed into the classification model.
 After many trial-and-errors, we decided to use TensorFlow Object Detection API, which is an open source framework built on top of TensorFlow to construct, train and deploy object detection models.
 The Object Detection API also comes with a collection of detection models pre-trained on the COCO dataset that are well suited for fast prototyping.
-We have used transfer learning becaus of limited data sets availability.
-We have experimented below pre-trained models with different data sets.
+We used transfer learning because of limited data sets availability.
+We experimented below pre-trained models with different data sets.
 * faster_rcnn_resnet101_coco
 * ssd_mobilenet_v1_coco

 #### 1.4 Dataset used:
-We have used the datasets which was shared in the forum for udacity simulator data approx 260 images and udacity real track data which is arrpund 160 images.
+We used the datasets which were shared in the forum for Udacity simulator data included approximate 260 images and udacity real track data which included arround 160 images.

 #### 1.4 Different steps taken for transfer learning:
 Below are the different steps performed to train pre-trained network using new datasets.

-* Gathering the data, used udacity real and sim data shared on forum.
+* Gather the data, used udacity real and sim data shared on forum.
 * Lable and annotate the datasets.
-* Creating Tfrecord file which would be used for training.
+* Create Tfrecord file which would be used for training.
-* Training the model and savining the model.
+* Train and save model.
-* Generating and saving graph for referencing.
+* Generate and save graph for referencing.

 The traffic-light detection is implemented in get_classification(self, image) function in CarND-Capstone/tree/master/ros/src/tl_detector/light_classification/tl_classifier.py.